-- The need for intervention - 7.11.8 Bathing beaches and other beaches with coastal access rights may already be subject to local byelaws, or to informal separation of different recreational activities into zones by the beach manager.
+7.11.8 Bathing beaches and other beaches with coastal access rights may already be subject to local byelaws, or to informal separation of different recreational activities into zones by the beach manager.
 These arrangements will continue to apply.

-Alignment solutions - 7.11.9 Our alignment of the trail or landward boundary of spreading room is unlikely to be relevant to the operation of existing beach management.
-Informal management techniques - 7.11.10 We will discuss with the beach manager whether any action is necessary on our part to enable existing beach management practices to continue.
+7.11.9 Our alignment of the trail or landward boundary of spreading room is unlikely to be relevant to the operation of existing beach management.

+7.11.10 We will discuss with the beach manager whether any action is necessary on our part to enable existing beach management practices to continue.